Bobris/BTDB/Doc/Relations.md

 [ObjectDbTableUpgradeTest](..\BTDBTest\ObjectDbTableUpgradeTest.cs)

 ## Free content ##
-During removing of data, all IDictionaries present in removed data are automatically cleared to avoid data leaks.
+During removing or updating of data, all IDictionaries present in removed data are automatically cleared to avoid data leaks.
 You can see examples in
 [ObjectDbTableFreeContentTest](..\BTDBTest\ObjectDbTableFreeContentTest.cs)

 ### StoredInline ###